doyinsolamiolaoye/Audio-FIle-Server/README.md

 > WebAPI that simulates the behaviour of an audio file server

 ## Description and Features
-A Web API buikt with FASTAPI that simulates the behavior of an audio file server while using a SQL database.
+A Web API built with FASTAPI that simulates the behavior of an audio file server while using a SQL database.
 Based on simple REST principles, the  Web API endpoints return JSON metadata about audio files.

 Audio file type can be one of the following: